lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 You should offer the user the following choices:
 1. Create a brand new zoo.
 Ask for the number of exhibits, and then prompt the user for the name and capacity of each exhibit.
 Put all of the exhibits in a linked list.
+You may assume that this is always the first thing the user chooses, and that they only choose it once.
 2. Add an exhibit to the zoo.
 Ask the user for the name of the exhibit, and then add the exhibit at the front of the linked list.
 3. Add an animal to an exhibit.
 Prompt the user for the information about